slang-12/python_portfolio_2/README.md

 # python_portfolio_2
-These are a few projects I worked on in the second semester of AP computer science principles.
+These are projects I worked on in AP computer science principles.